tweneboah/task-manager-app/README.md

   1. This is the structure of our database
   2. This accept two arguement; the name of your model and the fields you want to create
   3. We can set type and validation of the field
+  4. Model accept the name of your collection/table, objects thus the fields of the object
+  5. Model also accept other options like middleware
   ```javascript
     const User = mongoose.model('User', {
    name: {